This page was printed from the South & West Devon Formulary and Referral site at

 Please ensure you are using the current version of this document

-The haemorrhoids are prolapsed and incarcerated, and cannot be reduced (Fourth degree haemorrhoids)
+1. All fourth degree haemorrhoids (haemorrhoids that are prolapsed and incarcerated, and cannot be reduced)

 Non-surgical measures (rubber band ligation, injection sclerotherapy or infra-red coagulation) will only be commissioned in the following circumstances: